 1. Check out the new features on the AAMC website

 It’s never a good idea to jump right in to MCAT preparation without first getting an idea of the test structure and format.
 Similarly, you should avoid committing to certain prep resources before you actually see the new interface for yourself.
 If you have access to AAMC practice materials on e-mcat.com, note that all newly started tests will have this 2018 interface.
-Alternatively, if you’d rather save your AAMC materials for later, you can practice with the new features here.
 You can also watch a video walk-through of Next Step’s updated interface here.

 2. Plan to prep with representative materials